 General Class Information:

 Very small class sizes!
-Choose to take a private class just for you or a semi-private class on the online calendar for only 2-3 people per class.
-Small groups allow for a more personal, enjoyable experience, in which you can feel comfortable to ask all of your questions and then go home ready to try out your new skill!
+Classes are for up to 2 per class (contact Lindsay if there are more than 2 in your party).
+You can feel comfortable to ask all of your questions and then go home ready to try out your new skill!

 100% hands-on!
 Make the products yourself; you won't watch, you'll do.